 These individuals and change makers build their own power networks and people who share their values organize with them, around them, or like them.
 This could be for profitable purposes or as a not-for-profit working for social change.
 What defines these communities is that the individuals who lead them are influential in their own right – often they’re C-level executives of large companies, entrepreneurs, scholars, consultants, creatives and policymakers.
 They are natural born leaders.

 These “new influencers” do not necessarily fit into the old categories of wealth and power.
-Once prosperity was defined only by linear measurements of income and assets.
-No longer.
+Once prosperity was defined only by linear measurements of income and assets but that is no longer the case.
 Now we measure influence and impact by the number of subscribers to a YouTube channel, the number of likes on one’s facebook page, or the quantity of followers of a Twitter account.

 But there is something else, something more intangible, when it comes to evaluating which ideas, products, causes, and people are going to “go viral” or develop the much-craved network effect.
 That intangible is the magical effect that media-magnified charisma can have on the masses, to make someone or something an overnight sensation or a sustainable social phenomenon.